narruzza/Intercorrelations/README.md

 5. **Gameplay:** Submit four connected words to reveal categories.

 ## Installation
+You can download the v1.0 release directly from the Releases section.

+1. Clone the repository: `git clone https://github.com/yourusername/intercorrelations.git`
+2. Navigate to the game directory: `cd intercorrelations`
+3. Run the game: `python intercorrelations.py`

 ## Contributing
 As a solo project, I'm the main contributor.
 Feedback and suggestions are welcome!

 ## License
+This project is licensed under the "Strictly Not for Sharing or Alteration (SNSA)" License.
+All rights reserved exclusively to the creator.
+No part of this work shall be used in whatever form or by whatever means—this shall include the contents: copying, modifying, distributing, or disseminating without the express prior written permission of the creator.
+The game is provided "as is," for personal entertainment use only.
+The creator is not to be held liable in the case of any use other than the intended.
+Any violation of these terms can and will be enforced to the fullest extent of the law.

 ## Contact
 To contact me or give feedback on the game you can email: intercorrelationsgame@outlook.com